WHAT IS BLACK HISTORY MONTH?

 •Barbara Jordan: politician

-Tear black and white sheets into small pieces (>1/2" square).
+• Tear black and white sheets into small pieces (>1/2″ square).

-Paste the black and white pieces on the brightly colored sheet to create a unique collage.
+• Paste the black and white pieces on the brightly colored sheet to create a unique collage.

-Some people may choose to create identifiable objects.
-Others may create geometric designs or a patterned "quilt."
+• Some people may choose to create identifiable objects.
+Others may create geometric designs or a patterned “quilt.”

 After all pieces are completed, allow children to show their pictures and briefly describe them.

-Note that neither the black nor the white alone would have created an interesting picture, yet the two could be combined into many interesting patterns.
+You can point out to children that neither the black nor the white alone would have created an interesting picture, yet the two could be combined into many interesting patterns.
 In short, they were more productive working as a team.
 Discuss the need for teamwork, whether it is in the home, the classroom, the workplace or the community at large.
 What are some tasks that require group effort?

-You might also pay special attention to the differences between the pieces.
+You might also encourage children pay special attention to the differences between the pieces.
 Point out that just as no two pieces are art are alike, no two people are alike.
-Each person has a unique purpose in life, and the home, church, community, and society as a whole are benefited when each person finds and fulfills his purpose in life instead of seeking to be "just like" another individual.
+Each person has a unique purpose in life, and the home, church, community, and society as a whole are benefited when each person finds and fulfills his purpose in life instead of seeking to be “just like” another individual.

 Consider the lives of Harriet Tubman, George Washington Carver, Booker T. Washington, Martin Luther King, Jr., Rosa Parks, and Colin Powell.
 Each has significantly influenced not only the African-American community, but all of American society.
 What would have happened, however, if any of these individuals had tried to be "just like" one of their predecessors?

 Invite the children to read one of more of the stories such as one about Harriet Tubman and the Underground Railroad.
-(Checking Amazon.com-the book is 99 cents)

-After reading the book, children can write a skit...practice...and perform!
+After reading the book, children can write a skit, practice, and perform!

 Read a book and then have children draw/color/paint pictures based on something they found profound or interesting in the story.

+Using the children’s creative efforts, make a display wall.
 After the wall is taken down, the art can then be compiled into a program/classroom booklet.

 Many groups observe Black History Month with public lectures and exhibits, and perhaps include African foods.
 African dishes that are related to African-American favorites are especially appropriate for these occasions.
-Of course it would be difficult to provide an entire meal from the menu below---but you COULD do something with the fruit at the bottom of this post!

 An African meal example: